Probably the question I get asked the most, by both readers and travelers I bump into on the road, is:

 - Civitatis – The same as GetYourGuide but for my Spanish audience.

-- Amazon – I know bloggers who make thousands of $ on Amazon but I don’t, basically, because I don’t have many articles based on Amazon products, but this is something which has been on my to-do-list for a while now.
+- Amazon – I know bloggers who make thousands of $ on Amazon but I don’t, basically, because I don’t have many articles based on Amazon products, but this is something that has been on my to-do-list for a while now.

 - True Traveller – Another travel insurance company.